 - A text-based dictionary file that contains translated captions.
 Language dictionaries for supported languages reside in the \Base folder of your SYSPRO installation.
 Whereas, if you are using a non-supported language, you will use the language dictionary which you have translated. - An exception message file that contains translated error messages.

-When an exception occurs within a business object, the system automatically retrieves the language code for the operator and attempts to open the appropriate message file.
-However, if the exception message for the language code can't be accessed, then the system automatically reverts back to $\mathbb{E}\mathbb{N}$ (i.e. English).
+When an exception occurs within a business object, the system automatically when an exception occurs within a business object, the system automatically retrieves the language code for the operator and attempts to open the appropriate message file.
+However, if the exception message for the language code can't be accessed, then the system automatically reverts back to EN (i.e. English).

-Exception messages are stored in the following separate files within the $\Base\$ folder (where $\ref{thm:pase}$ represents the two character language code):
+Exception messages are stored in the following separate files within the \Base\Store folder (where ?? represents the two character language code):